TierZeroSecurity/aws-attack-surface-enum/README.md

 3. **Follow** responsible disclosure practices
 4. **Document** findings professionally

-### Legal Framework

-Using this tool without authorisation may violate:
-- Computer Fraud and Abuse Act (CFAA) - US
-- Computer Misuse Act - UK
-- Similar laws in other jurisdictions

 **⚠️ The authors assume no liability for misuse of this tool.**

 ---